vadym-ilnytskyi/best_stories_api/README.md

 implement logic inside background service we can use template method or builder pattern to make it more elegant and add additional checks test coverage .

+Also it possible to make our entities as "struct" and use ValueTask approach as a future improvments based on hardware.

 For simplify development , to run it locally just run web api project and run in terminal : docker run --rm -p 6379:6379 redis:alpine